-4.4.2 The Brier Skill Score
+4.4.2 The Brier skill score

 The model's calibration requires a considerable amount of computations where different parameters are modified.
-Identifying rapidly the best performing with a cost function can thus be time saving.
-The selected cost function to do this is the Brier Skill Score (BSS).
-It was developed initially for the assessment of meteorological model's performance and uses a baseline prediction to quantify the model's new prediction skill.
-Furthermore, during the last decades, many hydromorphological studies considered it to evaluate the model's skill to simulate the sediment erosion and deposition processes along the whole domain (Aguirre et al., 2020; De Linares, 2007; Sutherland et al., 2004).
+Rapidly identifying the best-performing model with a cost function can thus be time saving.
+The selected cost function for this is the Brier skill score (BSS).
+It was developed initially for the assessment of meteorological model performance and uses a baseline prediction to quantify a model's new prediction skill.
+Furthermore, over the last decades, many hydromorphological studies have considered it to evaluate the model's skill to simulate the sediment erosion and deposition processes along the whole domain (Aguirre et al., 2020; De Linares, 2007; Sutherland et al., 2004).
 It can be expressed as follows (Eq.
 9):

+BSS =

-$$BSS = 1 - \frac{\frac{1}{N} \sum{i}^{N} (y_i - x_i)^2}{\frac{1}{N} \sum{i}^{N} (b_i - x_i)^2}$$ (9)
+$$1 - \frac{\frac{1}{N} \sum{i}^{N} (y_i - x_i)^2}{\frac{1}{N} \sum{i}^{N} (b_i - x_i)^2},$$

+(9)

-with N the number of measurement points, b_i baseline, here we use initial river bed elevation (DEM of 2016), x_i observed river bed elevation (DEM of 2019) and y_i the simulated river bed elevation.
+with N the number of measurement points, b_i the baseline (here we use initial riverbed elevation (DEM of 2016)), x_i the observed riverbed elevation (DEM of 2019) and y_i the simulated riverbed elevation.
 Table 2 shows the recommended model performance classification for the BSS.
+One of the major advantages of considering the BSS for hydromorphological model performance is that its value is not impacted if measurement points do not present any evolution.
+The number of considered grid points should only have little influence on the BSS value.